 - Mandated insurance with limits

-- Acceptable locations and types of facilities that could be rented
+- Acceptable locations and building types that could be rented

 - Accessibility requirements